hmcts/et-pet-et1/app/views/guides/markdown/time_limits.md

 ##Time limits

-You must make a claim to the tribunal within 3 months of the problem at work happening.
+You must usually make a claim to the tribunal within 3 months of the problem at work happening.

 - if you think you’ve lost your job unfairly the 3 month period begins from the date your employment ended
 - if your claim is about discrimination or a dispute over pay, the 3 month period begins when the incident or dispute happened